2009–10 Nottingham Forest F.C. season: Summary

 On Thursday 16 July, Forest announced their full list of squad numbers for the 09/10 season.

-The Reds then kicked off their pre-season campaign with a 1–0 victory over Portuguese outfit Sporting Lisbon, with Paul Anderson netting the winner in the 79th minute for Forest.
+The Reds then kicked off their pre-season campaign with a 1–0 victory over Portuguese outfit Sporting CP, with Paul Anderson netting the winner in the 79th minute for Forest.

 A week later Forest sent out two teams to play Burton Albion and Ilkeston Town.
 The first team beat Burton 4–1 with McGoldrick netting his first goal and Tyson bagging a hat-trick, whilst a young and inexperienced team lost 2–1 to Ilkeston, Tim Hopkinson scoring a late consolation penalty.
 On 20 July Nottingham Forest completed the signings of Chris Gunter and Paul McKenna for £1.75 million and £750,000 respectively.
 Mark Byrne was also sent out on loan to Rushden and Diamonds for six months.
 On 21 July a deal was completed to bring back Joel Lynch, who spent a large amount of time on loan at Forest last season.
 Along with Forest's payment of around £200,000, Matt Thornhill was sent out on loan to Brighton & Hove Albion for 6 months.
 On 22 July Forest signed Dexter Blackstock from QPR for on a 4-year deal.
 This bolstered Davies' attacking options to six strikers.
 They continued their spending on the 22nd by bringing in Polish Midfielder Radoslaw Majewski on a season-long loan deal with an option to buy him included.
 Later that day Forest sent two teams out in pre-season friendlies, one to face Rotherham United, the other to face Rushden and Diamonds.
 The first team squad was mixed between the 2 matches as one side beat Rotherham 1–0 with Earnshaw's first goal of the pre-season while the other drew 1–1 with Diamonds thanks to a goal from Majewski on his debut scored after just 90 seconds.
 Three days later was the traditional match between Forest and local rivals Notts County, who has just been taken over by the Munto Finance group.
 The result was 2–1 to County despite late pressure from Forest that saw McGugan get a goal, this surprised many people who had expected Forest to easily win.
 Forest finished their pre-season fixtures with two impressive results at home against Premier League opposition.
 The first a 1–1 draw against Stoke City and the second, two days later, a 2–1 victory against Birmingham City.